Central Illinois' On-Line Broadcast Museum

 (YouTube)

 "The Lucky Strike Program starring Jack Benny" began on CBS TV while Jack was still starring in his long-running radio show.
 This one had to be the model for Seinfeld many years later.
-Many times it was a show within a show featuring a great supporting cast.
+It was often a show within a show featuring a great supporting cast.
 It ran from 1950 through 1964 on CBS and spent 1965 on NBC.
 "The Jack Benny Show" was a Sunday night tradition for years on CBS radio and then on TV.
 During most of its run through the '50s, the show was only seen on alternate weeks and didn't go every week until 1960.
 On one note, CBS brought back several classic episodes of "The Jack Benny Show" as a tribute during the summer of 1977 and were seen on WCIA.

 (YouTube)

 This is newsreel footage of the 1954 IHSA boys basketball state tournament from Huff Hall at the University of Illinois.
-I present this as it shows the set up at the first IHSA television broadcast of WCIA, Channel 3.
+I present this as it shows the setup at the first IHSA television broadcast of WCIA, Channel 3.

 (YouTube and IHSA)